saracemal/js-questions-2/README.md

 36. Difference between first order function and higher order function?
 - A first order function is a function that does not take another function as an argument and doesn't return a function.
 A higher order function takes another function as an argument, or returns a return value as a function, or both.

+37. What is an undefined value in JavaScript?

+Undefined value means the

+Variable used in the code doesn't exist
+Variable is not assigned to any value
+Property does not exist.

+38. What are all the types of Pop up boxes available in JavaScript?

+Alert
+Confirm and
+Prompt

+39. What is a window.onload and onDocumentReady?

+The onload function is not run until all the information on the page is loaded.
+This leads to a substantial delay before any code is executed.

+onDocumentReady loads the code just after the DOM is loaded.
+This allows early manipulation of the code.